War in Ukraine compounds hunger in East Africa

 The devastating drought and the war in Ukraine are compounded by a series of crises over the past two years.

-The coronavirus pandemic has disrupted food supply chains and forced many families to pay higher prices for food staples.
-The locust infestation in Kenya, the civil war in Ethiopia, extreme flooding in South Sudan, the political crises and growing terrorist attacks in Somalia, and the intensifying ethnic conflict in Sudan have all contributed to the destruction of farms, the depletion of harvests and a worsening food crisis, aid groups say.
+An internally displaced family who fled their home in Berhale due to fighting between the Afar Special Forces and the Tigray People's Liberation Front (TPLF) forces sit in front of their shelter at a makeshift compound in Afdera town, Ethiopia, February 23, 2022.
+Reuters

 The war in Ukraine, which is in its second month, is expected to cause further spikes in food costs across the region.
-The conflict, depending on how long it lasts, could reduce “the quantity and quality” of staples like wheat, said Sean Granville-Ross, regional director for Africa at Mercy Corps, a non-governmental organisation.
+The conflict, depending on how long it lasts, could reduce “the quantity and quality” of staples like wheat, said Sean Granville-Ross, regional director for Africa at Mercy Corps, a nongovernmental organization.

 “Meeting the basic needs of vulnerable, drought-affected populations will become more expensive and challenging,” he said.